Bone Marrow Transplant

-After infusion, the patient may:
+After infusion, your child may:

-- Spend several weeks in the hospital.
+- Spend several weeks in the hospital

-- Be very susceptible to infection.
+- Be very susceptible to infection

-- Experience excessive bleeding.
+- Experience excessive bleeding

-- Need blood transfusions.
+- Need blood transfusions

 - Be confined to a very clean environment to minimize the chance of infection

-- Take multiple antibiotics and other medications.
+- Take multiple antibiotics and other medications

-- Undergo continual laboratory testing.
+- Undergo continual laboratory testing

-- Experience temporary mental confusion and emotional or psychological distress.
+- Have temporary emotional or psychological distress

 Engraftment can be delayed because of infection, medications, low donated stem cell count, or graft failure.
 Although the new bone marrow may begin making cells in the first 30 days following transplant, it may take months, even years, for the entire immune system to fully recover.